Press enter to see results or esc to cancel.

 Minimum qualifying monthly salary S Pass (SGD) Employment pass (SGD)

-The effective date for renewal applicants From September 2023
+The effective date for new applicants From September 2023 From January 2025

 Medical insurance is required for all WP and S Pass holders in Singapore.
-While this is optional for expats with an EP, it’s always best to protect yourself with expat health insurance.
-International health insurance ensures you have access to the best possible medical treatment no matter where you are in the world.
-You also won’t have to worry about paying a sky-high medical bill out-of-pocket.
+While this is optional for expats with an EP, it’s best to secure expat health insurance.
+International health insurance ensures you have access to the best medical treatment wherever you are without paying out-of-pocket.

 With over 20 years of experience in the insurance brokers industry, Pacific Prime Singapore is happy to help you find your best insurance solutions.
 Contact our team of expert insurance advisors today for impartial advice!
 Alternatively, use our online quotation system for a free quote!